 500- to 800-level music courses may be counted as electives except for the following classes: MUSI 501, MUSI 502, MUSI 516, MUSI 532, MUSI 533.
 These are review courses that cover undergraduate-level material and they may not be counted toward the MM, DMA, or Ph.D.

 Students must have a master's degree before being admitted.
-Most students receive a reduction of study of 30 credits based on their previous master's degree.
+Most students can receive a transfer of credit for up to 30 credits based on their previous master's degree.
+See AP.6.5 for more information.

 Banner Code: AR-PHD-MUE